This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them. That's our thing.

 Lassi (India): Yogurt-based drink, sweet or salted, sometimes with fruit or spices.
 Cooling, probiotic-rich, deeply refreshing.

-Horchata (Spain/Mexico): Rice or tiger nut milk with cinnamon and vanilla.
+Horchata (Spain/Mexico): Tiger nut milk in Valencia, rice milk with cinnamon and vanilla in Mexico.
 Sweet, creamy, distinctive.

 Agua fresca (Mexico): Fresh fruit blended with water and sugar.
 Lighter than juice, endlessly variable.

-Ayran (Turkey/Middle East): Salted yogurt drink.
+Ayran (Turkey/Central Asia): Salted yogurt drink.
 Acquired taste for some, essential refreshment for others.

-Sharbat (Middle East/South Asia): The ancestor of sherbet.
+Sharbat (Persia/South Asia): The ancestor of sherbet.
 Fruit syrups with rosewater, cardamom, saffron.
 Sweet, aromatic, ancient.

 Kvass (Russia/Eastern Europe): Fermented bread drink.
-Low alcohol (typically 0.5-1%), slightly sour, slightly sweet.
+Low alcohol (typically 0.5 to 1%), slightly sour, slightly sweet.
 Another grey-area ferment.

 These aren't trying to replace wine or beer.
 They're their own thing, developed over centuries for their own reasons.
-Worth exploring if you're expanding your drinking horizons beyond Western AF alternatives.
+Worth exploring if you're expanding your drinking horizons beyond the Western AF aisle.

 What We Focus On (And Why)